 Food is everywhere at The Wharf.
 You’ll find some worthy casual places for oysters, burgers, tacos, and more.
 But if you’re feeling flush and looking for a memorable dining experience, target one of the restaurants that represent some of the best you’ll find in the D.C. area.

-Pro Tip: Ramsay’s Hell’s Kitchen is expected to open in early 2023, and once it’s open reservations may be hard to get.
-But in the meantime the British bad boy has opened a fish and chips restaurant at The Wharf (perfect fish, sharp sauces, forgettable chips).
+Pro Tip: To dine at Ramsay’s Hell’s Kitchen, you’ll need to make reservations well in advance or queue up at 4:30 p.m. for the 5 p.m. opening and hope to snag a bar seat or a cancellation.
+But in the meantime, the British bad boy has opened a fish and chips restaurant at The Wharf (perfect fish, sharp sauces, forgettable chips).
 Lines may be long around peak lunch and dinner times.

 In the meantime, my top recommendations: